electrodude/gpugraph/README.md

 * Saving and loading multiple sessions
   * Group windows per session
 * Lock/Unlock x-y scrolling
-* Don't require user to write GLSL
 * Iterative functions
-  * Won't happen until I get a GPU that can do geometry shaders
+  * Won't happen until I get a GPU that can do geometry shaders or OpenCL
 * More options for parameters
   * Configurable slider range
   * Better alternative to stupid wrap-around behavior